-Single cell technologies for personalized medicine
+Single cell approaches for personalized medicine

 In order to make the highly innovative single-cell technologies clinically usable for effective translation as quickly as possible, the Berlin Institute of Health is establishing a jointly supported, close interdisciplinary cooperation, in which BIH and Charité – Universitätsmedizin Berlin contribute clinical expertise (bioinformatics, imaging, machine learning, oncology, neurology, dermatology, biobanks, diagnostics and biomarkers) and the Max-Delbrück-Centrum/BIMSB technological and scientific expertise in the field of single-cell biology and gene regulation.

 Single cell technologies for personalized medicine are a research focus of the BIH, the Charité and the Max Delbrück Center (MDC).
 Nikolaus Rajewsky (MDC) coordinates the focus area together with Angelika Eggert (Charité).
 The single cell analysis is also the basis for the pan-European LifeTime consortium: "Life Time: Revolutionizing Healthcare by Tracking and Understanding Human Cells during Disease".

 The establishment of three bridge junior research groups from BIH, MDC/BIMSB and Charité, which bring single cell expertise into clinical application.
 These junior research groups are located in the BIMSB building, where they have access to the latest single cell technologies and are in close contact with leading international scientists*.
 At the same time, each of these groups is integrated into a clinic at the Charité where they identify clinically relevant topics, use and develop single cell approaches to address specific clinical issues and establish the technologies for clinical use.
 This bridge concept optimally combines the internationally leading position of the BIMSB in the development of single cell technologies with the clinical-translational potential of BIH/Charité.